ekvall93/Maximum-entropy/pairwise_independent_simplex2/README.md

 Then the data matrix should be sorted in the following way:

 Neuron ID 1: [0 0 0 1 0 0 1 ....].T

 Neuron ID 2: [0 0 0 0 0 0 0 ....].T

 Neuron ID 3: [0 1 0 0 0 0 0 ....].T

 Neuron ID 4: [0 0 0 0 0 1 0 ....].T

 Neuron ID 5: [0 0 1 0 0 1 0 ....].T

 Neuron ID 6: [0 0 0 1 0 0 0 ....].T

 (#datapoints, #neurons)

 It's very important that the neurons is sorted in the following way, otherwise simplex train will not be extracted correctly.

-run_pairwise initiates the fit_pairwise class.

-The fit_pairwise require the pairwise_sampling.py and gradient_descent.py

-To approximate the negative log-likelihood use, likelihood_pairwise.py.
-It requuires getZ_pairwise.py and pairwise_sampling.py.